 We find interesting connections and applications of our results on condensers to collective coin flipping and collective sampling, problems that are well-studied in fault-tolerant distributed computing.
 We use our condensers to provide very simple protocols for these problems.

 Next, we turn to understanding the possibility of extraction from oNOSF sources.
-For proving lower bounds, we introduce and initiate a systematic study of a new, natural notion of the influence of functions, which we call \emph{online influence}, and believe is of independent interest.
-Using tools from Fourier analysis, we establish tight bounds on the total online influence of functions, which imply extraction lower bounds.
-Lastly, we give explicit extractor constructions for oNOSF sources, using novel connections to leader election protocols, and further constructing the required leader election protocols.
-These extractor constructions achieve parameters that go beyond standard resilient functions [AL, Combinatorica'93].
+For proving lower bounds, we introduce and initiate a systematic study of a new, natural notion of the influence of functions, which we call \emph{online influence}, and establish tight bounds on the total online influence of functions, which imply extraction lower bounds.
+Lastly, we give explicit extractor constructions for oNOSF sources using novel connections to leader election protocols, and we further construct the required leader election protocols.
+These extractor constructions achieve parameters that go beyond the standard resilient functions of [AL, Combinatorica'93].